Skip to content

 When running benchmark mode (ROC curves, precision at recall thresholds, visualizations), you need additional packages:

-pip install "guardrails[benchmark]"
+pip install "openai-guardrails[benchmark]"

 This installs: - numpy>=1.24.0 - Core scientific computing - scikit-learn>=1.3.0 - Machine learning metrics - matplotlib>=3.7.0 - Visualization - seaborn>=0.12.0 - Statistical plots - pandas>=2.0.0 - Data processing